ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ---
 layout: tutorial
-title: Lab0 Download, Install and Start NiFi
+title: Tutorial 0 Download, Install and Start NiFi
 tutorial-id: 640
 tutorial-series: Basic Development
-tutorial-version: hdp-2.4.0
+tutorial-version: hdf-2.0
 intro-page: false
 components: [ nifi ]
 ---

-# Lab0: Download, Install, and Start NiFi
+# Tutorial 0: Download, Install, and Start NiFi

 ## Introduction

-In this tutorial, you learn about the lab environment, how to install NiFi onto Hortonworks Sandbox or on a local machine, and how to start NiFi.
+In this tutorial, you learn about the NiFi environment, how to install NiFi onto Hortonworks Sandbox or on a local machine, and how to start NiFi.

 ## Pre-Requisites
-- Completed Learning the Ropes of Apache NiFi.
+- Completed Learning the Ropes of Apache NiFi-Introduction.
 - Downloaded and installed [Hortonworks Sandbox](http://hortonworks.com/products/sandbox/).
 (Required for Step 2, Option 1 for NiFi installation.)
 - For Windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run Linux terminal commands in these tutorials.
 - If on mac or linux, added `sandbox.hortonworks.com` to your `/private/etc/hosts` file